Country Report Netherlands

 LOWI

-In May 2003, a national institutional structure for research integrity, the Netherlands Board on Research Integrity (LOWI), was voluntarily and jointly established by the Royal Netherlands Academy of Arts and Sciences (KNAW), the Netherlands Organisation for Scientific Research (NWO), and the Association of Universities in the Netherlands (VSNU), including the Netherlands Federation of University Medical Centres (NFU).
-The LOWI is supported by a Secretariat that is attached to the (KNAW).
+In May 2003, a national institutional structure for research integrity, the Netherlands Board on Research Integrity (LOWI), was voluntarily and jointly established by the Royal Netherlands Academy of Arts and Sciences (KNAW), the Dutch Research Council (NWO), and the Universities of the Netherlands (UNL), including the Netherlands Federation of University Medical Centres (NFU).
 In 2019, LOWI became a non-profit association in accordance with the Associations Act to underline its independent status.
 The LOWI is authorized to admit other research institutions as member.
-At present, the LOWI – next to the KNAW (and its institutes), NWO (and its institutes) and the universities and medical centres working together in the VSNU – has 12 member organisations.
+At present, the LOWI – next to the KNAW (and its institutes), NWO (and its institutes) and the universities and medical centres working together in the UNL – has 19 member organisations.
 It is financed by membership fees.
 The LOWI is independent of its founders and affiliated member organisations.

 Assessment framework

 The LOWI is governed by LOWI’s Regulations, and the Netherlands Code of Conduct for Research Integrity 2018.
-The first Netherlands Code of Conduct for Scientific Practice 2003, revised in 2012 and 2014, was written by the Association of Universities in the Netherlands (VSNU).
-In 2018, it was rewritten and signed by all LOWI’s founders, the Association of Universities of Applied Sciences and the Associated Applied Research Institutes.
-All signatories must apply the Code.
-This is not the same as falling under the scope of the LOWI: only member organisations of the LOWI fall under LOWI’s scope.
+The first Netherlands Code of Conduct for Scientific Practice 2003, revised in 2012 and 2014, was written by the UNL.
+In 2018, it was rewritten and signed by all LOWI’s founders, and other member organisations.

 Mission(s) and tasks